 During the first professional years in the program, students complete required courses, elective courses, and introductory pharmacy practice experiences.
 The final professional year transitions into experiential learning at diverse clinical rotation sites.

-For students planning to start pharmacy school in 2021, CCP will begin offering a single three-year, year-round curriculum that begins in June of that year, with an eventual May graduation date.
+For students planning to start pharmacy school in 2021, CCP will begin offering a single three-year, year-round curriculum that begins in June, with an eventual May graduation date.
 This new curriculum will continue to provide the high quality pharmacy and experiential education that Midwestern University is long known for, in an efficient timeframe for the benefit of our students.
-Curriculum details to come.
+Curriculum details will be posted as soon as they are available.

 Sample Block Schedules